RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

 This document was written by Robert Gollagher.
 This document was created on 3 March 2017.
-This document was last updated on 21 May 2017 at 16:19
+This document was last updated on 3 June 2017 at 15:16
 This document is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

 [![](doc/img/80x15.png)](http://creativecommons.org/licenses/by-sa/4.0/)